Installation¶

 [notice] To update, run: pip install --upgrade pip

-It is not recommended to upgrade pip unless there is a specific need or issue that requires a newer version once we start using this environment, hence it is better to update at this stage and stick with the version throughout this tutorial.
-In later state, unless there is an instruction to update pip, ignore the notice about pip new release.
+unless there is a specific need or issue that requires a newer version once we start using this environment, hence it is better to update at this stage and stick with the version throughout this tutorial.
+In later state, unless there is an instruction to update pip, ignore the notice about pip

 ...